Consistent Ignores for Snyk Code FAQs

 Existing DeepCode inline ignores (legacy) are not supported or migrated

 Deepcode inline ignores are a legacy feature that is only available for certain customers.
-If you have pre-existing Deepcode inline ignores, Snyk will remove them from test results.
-They will not be marked as Open
+If you have pre-existing Deepcode inline ignores, Snyk removes them from the test results.
+The results are not marked as Open

 or Ignored